premek/obcanka-reader/README.md

 # obcanka-reader

-A simple java app that runs on raspberry pi and uses https://github.com/ParalelniPolis/obcanka-public to read Czech ID smartcards
+A simple java app that runs on raspberry pi and uses https://github.com/ParalelniPolis/obcanka-public to read Czech ID smartcards.
+It outputs JSON formatted data from the card which are then parsed and sent to a PC as keystrokes using Teensy USB board.

 ## Build
 - `git clone git@github.com:ParalelniPolis/obcanka-public.git`